-Our executive compensation program reflects our commitment to best practices in compensation governance.
+Our executive compensation program reflects a strong commitment to best practices in compensation governance.
 Among other attributes, our program is designed to:

-- strongly align pay with Company performance, - attract, retain, and motivate our executives to achieve important business objectives, and - reward our management team for delivering superior financial, safety and operational performance.
+- strongly align pay with Company performance and shareholder experience; - retain and motivate our executives to achieve important business objectives, and - reward our executives for delivering superior financial, safety and operational performance.